kkhuge/nips_2026/README.md

-# FedForth: Frozen Representation with Trainable Head for Linear Convergence and Provable Generalization in Non-IID Federated Learning
+# Rethinking Head Bias in Non-IID Federated Learning: From Representation Fluctuations to Stationary Calibration

-This repository contains the codes of the paper FedForth: Frozen Representation with Trainable Head for Linear Convergence and Provable Generalization in Non-IID Federated Learning
+This repository contains the codes of the paper Rethinking Head Bias in Non-IID Federated Learning: From Representation Fluctuations to Stationary Calibration

 ## CIFAR-10 Dataset Preparation